 The Apple Barn also sells a selection of local goods – honey, maple syrup, preserves, and cider donuts.

 The season begins from mid-August until the end of November.

 Trail of Terror

 Are you brave enough to try the Trail of Terror at Aquaboggan Water Park (980 Portland Rd, Saco)?

-Make your way through the trail while trying to avoid the ghost and ghouls that haunt the water theme park.
+Make your way through the trail while trying to avoid the ghosts and ghouls that haunt the water theme park.

 There’s a different story each year, so even if you’ve visited before, you can get a thrill or a fright!

 Join the team at Loon’s Haven family campground (41 Loons Haven Dr, Naples) as they celebrate Halloween around Trickey Pond in Naples, Maine.

 Expect spooky activities for kids and adults and a site decorating contest with prizes for the best sites.